secretstartups/handbook/support/internal-support/index.html.md

 #### My customer needs a report of all the users within their group(s) structure

 To view the group's number of billable members, a member of the group with `Owner` permissions may visit the **Settings -> Billing** section of it to see a breakdown.
 The number of billable members is the amount listed under `Seats currently in use` and this is the amount that will come up whenever they link their group to a paid subscription.
-Billable members [consist of every user](https://about.gitlab.com/pricing/licensing-faq/#who-gets-counted-in-the-subscription) who is added to a group, subgroup, or project within a paid namespace with the only exception being Guest users within a namespace on a Gold subscription.
+Billable members [consist of every user](https://about.gitlab.com/pricing/licensing-faq/#who-gets-counted-in-the-subscription) who is added to a group, subgroup, or project within a paid namespace with the only exception being Guest users within a namespace on certain subscription levels.

 We have a [billable members API endpoint](https://docs.gitlab.com/ee/api/members.html#list-all-billable-members-of-a-group) that will produce a list of all the billable members for the group.
 This must be run with your own PAT.